 - In choosing your day’s destinations, routes, errands, and the like, favor proximity with the lowly, the needy, the poor, and the sick.
 Do not allow yourself to always gravitate towards those you feel comfortable with, but towards those you recognize could most benefit from God’s grace working through you.

 - Strive as much as possible to remain in a spirit of recollection and prayer throughout your activities out in the world.
-This will mean turning off the radio and the Ipod, putting away the smartphone, avoiding vain and idle speech, etc. Instead, try to continually be reciting the Rosary and the Divine Mercy Chaplet, the Chaplet of the Divine Will, or other prayers.
+This will mean turning off the radio and the Ipod, putting away the smartphone, avoiding vain and idle speech, etc. Instead, try to continually be reciting the Rosary, the Divine Mercy Chaplet, the Chaplet of the Divine Will, or other prayers.

 - No matter what happens around you, utterly refuse to permit a spirit of impatience, agitation, fear, or anxiety enter into your soul.
 These will rob you of a recollected spirit and prevent you from being the channel of grace that you are asking God to make of you.